SCIInstitute/UncertainSCI/docs/user_docs/getting_started.md

 ## System Requirements

-Requires Python 3 and modules listed in `requirements.txt`
+Requires Python 3.9, 3.10, or 3.11.
+Runtime dependencies are installed automatically when installing UncertainSCI.

 ## Getting UncertainSCI